adityaiiitv/Trump/README.md

 This is a simple maze based game.
 You have to get President Trump out of a maze.
 Created using Unity, Vuforia, C#

+Working:

+(1) Use vuforia marker to import the maze and the animated character

+(2) Import joystick and map the movements of the character with the joystick

+(3) Use some animation to make the movement interesting

+(4) Create a trigger to win the game

 Future extension: To create a maze with enemy NPCs

 ![](https://github.com/adityaiiitv/Trump/blob/master/Pictures/1.PNG)